Spacebrew/spacebrew/README.md

 The first of these two files runs node using the forever-monitor node utility.
 This utility relaunches the spacebrew server if it crashes and it saves logs of the standard output from the spacebrew server to log files, in the data/logs directory.

 ### 3. Connect Client Apps
-* Open the [http://spacebrew.github.io/spacebrew.js/spacebrew_button/index.html?server=localhost&name=button2](spacebrew_button example) - make sure that the `sever=` in the query string points to the appropriate host.
+* Open the [spacebrew_button example](http://spacebrew.github.io/spacebrew.js/spacebrew_button/index.html?server=localhost&name=button2) - make sure that the `sever=` in the query string points to the appropriate host.
 Customize the `name=` element in the query string to change your apps name.
-* Open the admin [http://spacebrew.github.io/spacebrew/admin/admin.html?server=localhost](spacebrew_button example) in another browser window - again, make sure that the `sever=` in the query string points to the appropriate host.
+* Open the admin [spacebrew_button example](http://spacebrew.github.io/spacebrew/admin/admin.html?server=localhost) in another browser window - again, make sure that the `sever=` in the query string points to the appropriate host.
 * Start connecting apps and routing data.

 Spacebrew Server Options